 Turn it around.
 Start your calls and conversations with a very brief and very broad message.
 Perhaps something like this:

 “Generally parents are interested in our school because they’re looking for a better learning experience for their child.
-This can mean various things to different families.
+This can mean various things to each family.
 That said, it would be so helpful if you could tell me a little about your child and your specific goals and concerns about her education.
 Then, if it makes sense, we can talk about the specific areas where our school might fit those goals.
 Would that be okay?”

 Happy selling… errr recruiting!